 Toric lenses have a tighter curvature on the Y axis than they do the X axis, which improves peripheral vision by creating a fish-eyed effect.

 Spherical and cylindrical lenses don’t have much of a physical effect on peripheral vision, and the choice between them comes largely down to style.
 Though with a Toric lens, some companies have embraced the design trend, believing that it offers better FOV than a traditional cylindrical or spherical lens.
 Though peripheral vision varies widely from person to person anyway, before we even talk about lenses!
 So how beneficial that extra potential FOV is is still up for debate!
-A goggle should be comfortable, and perform well.
+The best ski goggles should be comfortable, and perform well.
 The shape, as we said, is more an aesthetic choice than anything else.

 Now this is where things do get interesting!
 Each of these options works differently with light and understanding how they function will help you make the right choice.
 While polarised (or Ionized for some brands) are the most popular choice for high-quality goggles, each does have its merit.